 Have an event you’d like to see here?
 Submit it!

 Submissions: This is a Milford-Style critique.
 You will be critiqued by your fellow group members and leader, and you’ll be critiquing their submissions as well.
 Word count of 4k max, submissions need to be in standard manuscript format, and if you submit a chapter that isn’t the first, please include a brief synopsis.
 Novel chapters or short stories welcome.
-Submissions due by May 30, 2017.
-Registration will be in touch with how to submit closer to the due date.
+Stories will need to be uploaded to the proboard by JUNE 20TH.
+Registration Chair has now sent information on the proboard.